bluescarni/heyoka/doc/install.rst

 * ``HEYOKA_BUILD_STATIC_LIBRARY``: build heyoka as a static library, instead of a dynamic library (off by default),
-* ``HEYOKA_ENABLE_IPO``: enable link-time optimisations when building the heyoka library (requires CMake >= 3.9 and compiler support, off by default).
+* ``HEYOKA_ENABLE_IPO``: enable link-time optimisations when building the heyoka library (requires compiler support, off by default).

 In order to build heyoka, you can run the following CMake command from the build directory: